 Even if a CHOP is shifted in time to start at a frame number like 301 (10 seconds), its sample index always starts at 0.
 Its

 op('wave1').sampleIndex is 0 at its first sample.

-NOTE: Set the "frames per second" of the timeline for the project via the bottom of the timeline, the (to be determined) method in python, or the
+NOTE: Set the "frames per second" of the timeline for the project via the bottom of the timeline, or in Python

-fps command in Tscript, and it is better to DO IT AT THE START OF A PROJECT, lest you get tripped up.
-Note each component can have its own timeline its own sample rate.
+project.cookRate = 120, for example.
+It is better to DO IT AT THE START OF A PROJECT, lest you get tripped up.
+Note each component can have its own timeline and its own sample rate.
 See Timeline.

 - The horizontal axis is called the i-axis or the sample index-axis.

 - The vertical axis is called the v-axis or the value-axis.

 - A sample index is a point along the i-axis, denoted by i.